Lukao188/DevOps-Task/Files/README.md

 - Remove the volume that is attached to the container `docker-compose rm -v nexus`

 ### Part III) Gogs initial setup:
+- Go into the folder where the compose file is located i.e. `cd Files`.
+- Create the following directory `mkdir -p gogs/data` This volume will be used to persist all your gogs data: configurations, plugins, pipelines, passwords, etc.
 - Pull the Gogs image from Docker Hub `docker pull gogs/gogs`
 - In the docker-compose file Gogs container is configured so that it serves Git’s Web interface at localhost:10080, and ssh at localhost:10022 for external communication.
 - Start the Gogs container (Also used to recreate containers) `docker-compose up -d gogs`